Kaavya Arivumani

-Kaavya Arivumani is an Indian actress who works in Tamil language television and films.
+Kaavya Arivumani professionally known as Kaavya is an Indian actress who works in Tamil language television and films.
+She is well known for her role as Mullai in the soap opera Pandian Stores which air on Star Vijay.
+She also acted in the film Miral (2022) which marked her debut into cinema.

 Career

 In 2019, Kaavya started her career in Bharathi Kannamma serial as Kaavyaa, Soundarya's niece.
-One year later, Kaavya had replaced Mullai (replacement of V. J. Chitra after her demise on Dec 2020).
+One year later, Kaavya had replaced Mullai in Serial Pandian Stores (replacement of V. J. Chitra after her demise in December 2020).
 Kaavya had started her first innings with film with Bharath movie named Miral (2022) produced by Axess film factory.
-Kaavya got an opportunity working with director Arun Karthik in the movie Ripubury (2022).
+Kaavya got an opportunity working with director Arun Karthik in the movie Ripubury (2023).